 Attempt #2 – The Hydrated Surprise

 In addition to adding more water to the porridge, I also increased the autolyse time to a full 1 hour.
-This did help to increase extensibility in the dough to make oat incorporation easier; a much needed improvement.
+This length of time did help to increase extensibility in the dough to make oat incorporation easier.

-When it came to adding in the porridge everything was looking good: the dough was rather tight and strength was there but there was some good extensibility thanks to the increased autolyse.
-A few turn sets into the bulk fermentation and that’s when I noticed things were starting to go south on me… The dough became extremely slack and was failing to hold any shape after stretching and folding.
+When it came to adding in the porridge everything was looking good: the dough was rather tight, and strength was there, but there was some excellent extensibility thanks to the increased autolyse.
+A few turn sets into the bulk fermentation, and that's when I noticed things were starting to go south on me… The dough became extraordinarily slack and was failing to hold any shape after stretching and folding.
 It was quickly turning into a nightmare scenario where hydration levels are pushed too far for the flour to handle.
 Cooked oats can absorb a significantly large amount of water, about 84% by weight, and that water is coaxed out of the grain later as bulk fermentation progresses.
-I ended up cobbling together some decently shaped boules but at hydration that must have exceeded 100% I was seriously having trouble.
+I ended up cobbling together some decently shaped boules, but at hydration that must have exceeded 100%, I was seriously having trouble.

-The end result was again very poor.
+The result was again abysmal.
 The crust was pale, displaying almost no caramelization during the bake and little dynamic oven spring.

-The crumb was marginally open but it was far too wet.
-After cutting into the bread it actually had a shine to it that almost looked damp to me.
-The actual taste of it was not that bad, but it needed a good solid run through the toaster to firm things up, perhaps the loaf needed a little bit more baking time.
+The crumb was marginally open, but it was far too wet.
+After cutting into the bread, it had a shine to it that almost looked damp to me.
+The actual taste of it was not that bad, but it needed a good solid run through the toaster to firm things up, perhaps the loaf required a little bit more baking time.

 Key Lessons Learned from Attempt #2

-- Do not add excessive water to the porridge.
+- Do not add excess water to the porridge.
 Shoot for the 500g outlined in the successful recipe above

 - Cook the oats on medium-low heat to prevent burning and rapid cooking

-- 1 hour autolyse time is right on the money
+- 1 hour autolyse time right on the money

 Attempt #3 – Oh The Beautiful Crust

-As I lifted the top part of the Dutch oven off, I noticed the oven spring for this attempt was respectable but it did not hit my self-imposed goal.
-Crumb, well, there was some good openness to it, but it was still far too tight more deep holes and pockets please.
+As I lifted the top part of the Dutch oven off, I noticed the oven spring for this attempt was respectable, but it did not hit my self-imposed goal.
+Crumb, well, there was some excellent openness to it, but it was still far too tight more deep holes and pockets, please.

-I was happily surprised at the wonderful color and caramelization of the crust when baking these loaves.
-Nice dark colors at the edges and light centers where the scissors had left their marks.
+I was happily surprised at the beautiful color and caramelization of the crust when baking these loaves.
+Beautiful dark colors at the edges and light centers where the scissors had left their marks.
 Gorgeous.